Killafornia

 Killafornia is First Blood's first full-length release.
 It was released in 2006 by Trustkill Records.

+The album was rated a 7 out of 10 by Blabbermouth.net.

 Track listing

 The name First Blood is taken from the movie First Blood featuring the famous character Rambo.
 Short sound clips from the movie are played at intervals throughout the album.